-- (a) Rulings on admissibility of evidence. - (1) When there is objection to the admission of evidence on the ground that the witness is for a specified reason incompetent or not qualified or disqualified, it shall be deemed that a like objection has been made to any subsequent admission of evidence from the witness in question.

-Similarly, when there is objection to the admission of evidence involving a specified line of questioning, it shall be deemed that a like objection has been taken to any subsequent admission of evidence involving the same line of questioning.

-- (2) If there is proper objection to the admission of evidence and the objection is overruled, the ruling of the court shall be deemed excepted to by the party making the objection.
-If an objection to the admission of evidence is sustained or if the court for any reason excludes evidence offered by a party, the ruling of the court shall be deemed excepted to by the party offering the evidence. - (3) No objections are necessary with respect to questions propounded to a witness by the court or a juror but it shall be deemed that each such question has been properly objected to and that the objection has been overruled and that an exception has been taken to the ruling of the court by all parties to the action.
+- (a) Rulings on admissibility of evidence. - - (1) When there is objection to the admission of evidence on the ground that the witness is for a specified reason incompetent or not qualified or disqualified, it shall be deemed that a like objection has been made to any subsequent admission of evidence from the witness in question.
+Similarly, when there is objection to the admission of evidence involving a specified line of questioning, it shall be deemed that a like objection has been taken to any subsequent admission of evidence involving the same line of questioning. - (2) If there is proper objection to the admission of evidence and the objection is overruled, the ruling of the court shall be deemed excepted to by the party making the objection.
+If an objection to the admission of evidence is sustained or if the court for any reason excludes evidence offered by a party, the ruling of the court shall be deemed excepted to by the party offering the evidence.

-(b) Rulings-Pretrial rulings, interlocutory orders, trial rulings, and other orders not directed to the admissibility of evidence. - With respect to rulingspretrial rulings, interlocutory orders, trial rulings, and other orders of the court not directed to the admissibility of evidence, formal objections and exceptions are unnecessary.
-In order to preserve an exception to any such ruling or order or to the court's failure to make any such ruling or order, it shall be sufficient if a party, at the time the ruling or order is made or sought, makes known to the court his the party's objection to the action of the court or makes known the action which he that the party desires the court to take and his ground therefor; the party's grounds for its position. and if If a party has no opportunity to object or except to a ruling or order at the time it is made, the absence of an objection or exception does not thereafter prejudice him.that party.
+- (3) No objections are necessary with respect to questions propounded to a witness by the court or a juror but it shall be deemed that each such question has been properly objected to and that the objection has been overruled and that an exception has been taken to the ruling of the court by all parties to the action. - (b) Rulings Pretrial rulings, interlocutory orders, trial rulings, and other orders not directed to the admissibility of evidence.
+With respect to rulingspretrial rulings, interlocutory orders, trial rulings, and other orders of the court not directed to the admissibility of evidence, formal objections and exceptions are unnecessary.
+In order to preserve an exception to any such ruling or order or to the court's failure to make any such ruling or order, it shall be sufficient if a party, at the time the ruling or order is made or sought, makes known to the court his the party's objection to the action of the court or makes known the action which he that the party desires the court to take and his ground therefor; the party's grounds for its position, and if If a party has no opportunity to object or except to a ruling or order at the time it is made, the absence of an objection or exception does not thereafter prejudice him that party; however, in order to preserve exceptions to these rulings and orders for appellate review, a party shall promptly present to the court a request, objection, or motion that states the specific grounds for the ruling that the party desires the court to make upon having an opportunity to do so. - (c) Instruction.

-(c) Instruction.
 If there is error, either in the refusal of the judge to grant a prayer for instructions, or in granting a prayer, or in his instructions generally, the same is deemed excepted to without the filing of any formal objections."

-EXPAND CIRCUMSTANCES FOR SUBSTITUTION OF A JUDGE (RULE 63) SECTION 7.
+EXPAND CIRCUMSTANCES FOR SUBSTITUTION OF A JUDGE (RULE 63) SECTION 8.
 G.S.
-1A-1, Rule 63 reads as rewritten:
+1A-1, Rule 63 reads as rewritten: "Rule 63.

-"Rule 63.
 Disability of a judge.